sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 Please [reach out to us](https://github.com/sbb-design-systems/sbb-angular/issues/new/choose), if one of these changes breaks your project in a non-recoverable way.

+### Styling

+In order to standardize css classes for an active router link, in each component you should now use `sbb-active` class for `routerLinkActive`-attribute.
+See also specific comments in components sections below.

 ### Secondary Entrypoints